markdown-extended/manifest/mde-manifest.md

 Introduction
 ------------

-**[Markdown][original-markdown]** is originally a plain text formatting syntax created by [John Gruber][john-gruber] and [Aaron Swartz][aaron-swartz].
+**[Markdown][wiki-markdown]** is originally a plain text formatting syntax created by [John Gruber][wiki-john-gruber] and [Aaron Swartz][wiki-aaron-swartz].
 It allows to write contents with an easy-to-read, easy-to-write set of rules for plain text format then convert it in a rich format (basically HTML).

 Many developers have proposed their own implementation of the original syntax with specific evolutions and extensions.
 The goal of **MDE** is to define an official and homogeneous new